 - 1. Unplug the oven or turn off power at the main power supply. - 2.
-Remove the two vent grille mounting screws.
+Open the door and remove the two vent grille mounting screws.
 (2 middle screws)

-3. Tip the grille forward, then lift out to remove.
+3. Slide the grille left and tip forward, then lift out to remove.